ezouu/cfe/README.md

 - v0.0 updated readme
 - v0.1 added functionality to USART IRQHandler and fixed bugs where handler was endlessly repeating
 - v0.2 fixed bugs and added documentation

+I have started working on my own CFE without the broadcom blueprint.
+You can follow along at https://github.com/ezouu/my_cfe